kaifawan58-hash/mp4-to-mp3-batch-converter/README.md

-# 🎵 Universal Media to MP3 Converter (Windows)
+# 🎵 Universal Media to MP3/Audio Converter (Windows)

-> Created and maintained by **Saif**
+> Created and maintained by **Saaif**

-An interactive, self-contained Windows Batch tool that converts video/audio files (MP4, MKV, AVI, MOV, WEBM, WAV, M4A, FLAC, WMA) into compressed, tagless `.mp3` files — with full control over quality settings, right from a simple menu.
+A single, self-contained Windows `.bat` file that converts video/audio files (MP4, MKV, AVI, MOV, WEBM, WAV, M4A, FLAC, WMA) into MP3, WAV, AAC, or OGG — with an interactive menu covering every important quality and workflow setting.
+No installers, no extra scripts to manage — just one file.

 ## ✨ Features

-- 🎞 **Multiple input formats** — MP4, MKV, AVI, MOV, WEBM, WAV, M4A, FLAC, WMA
+- 🎞 **Multiple input formats** — MP4, MKV, AVI, MOV, WEBM, WAV, M4A, FLAC, WMA (pick one or several at once)
-- 🧭 **Interactive menus** — choose file type, bitrate, channels, and sample rate at runtime (no editing the script)
-- 📖 **Explains every option** — each menu shows what each setting does to quality and file size before you choose
+- 🎧 **Multiple output formats** — MP3, WAV, AAC (m4a), OGG
+- 🎚 **CBR or VBR** — choose constant or variable bitrate, with an explanation of each option
+- 🔊 **Volume normalization** — even out loudness across a batch of files
+- ✂️ **Trim support** — convert only a specific start time + duration instead of the whole file
+- 📁 **Custom output folder** — or use the smart default
+- 🔁 **Recursive subfolder scanning** — optionally include files inside subfolders
+- ✂️ **Optional short filenames** — long, messy titles shortened to 1–2 words automatically (with de-duplication)
+- ⏭ **Skip already-converted files** — safe to re-run on a folder without redoing finished work
+- 💾 **Remembers your settings** — save your chosen settings and reuse them next time with one keypress
+- 📊 **Live progress + ETA** — see file count, percentage, and estimated time remaining
+- 🏷 **Strips all metadata** — no ID3 tags, album art, or track info in the output
 - 📦 **Zero manual setup** — automatically finds `ffmpeg.exe` next to the script, in your system `PATH`, or downloads a portable copy on first run
-- 🏷 **Strips all metadata** — no ID3 tags, album art, or track info in the output files
-- ✂️ **Optional short filenames** — long, messy titles can be shortened to 1–2 words automatically (with de-duplication), or you can keep original names
-- 🧵 **Handles special characters & spaces** in filenames safely
+- 🖱 **Drag & drop support** — drop files or a folder onto the `.bat` to convert just those
-- 🖥 **Single `.bat` file** — no extra scripts, installers, or dependencies to manage
+- 🖥 **Single `.bat` file** — everything (including the conversion engine logic) is self-contained inside one file

 ## 🚀 Usage

 1. Download `media_to_mp3_converter.bat` and place it in the folder containing your media files.
-2. Double-click the `.bat` file.
+2. Double-click the `.bat` file (or drag files/a folder onto it).
-3. Follow the on-screen menu:
+3. Follow the on-screen menu — each option explains what it does to quality and file size before you choose.
-   - Select file type to convert
-   - Select bitrate
-   - Select channels (Mono/Stereo)
-   - Select sample rate
-   - Choose whether to shorten output file names
-4. Converted MP3 files will appear in a new `mp3_output` subfolder.
+4. Converted files will appear in your chosen output folder (default: a subfolder named after the output format, e.g. `mp3_output`).

-## ⚙️ Menu Options
+## ⚙️ Menu Options at a Glance

-**Bitrate**
+**Bitrate (CBR)**

 | Option | Effect |
 |---|---|